kaiterra/misc/kubernetes-china-aliyun.md

 [This pioneering post](https://www.alibabacloud.com/forum/read-830) seems to have everything we need, but the key part -- the flannel yaml file -- is now returning HTTP 403.
 Kinda makes you feel like [this](https://xkcd.com/979/).

 Luckily, the flannel team already did this for us.
 First, download the [kube-flannel-aliyun.yaml](https://github.com/coreos/flannel/blob/v0.10.0/Documentation/kube-flannel.yml) file from the version of flannel you want to run, which is probably the latest one.
-Note that as of 2017-07-12 it's using flannel v0.9.0, because there's no later image available on the Aliyun mirror.
+Note that as of 2017-07-12 it's using flannel v0.9.0, because there's no later image available on the Aliyun mirror (the quay.io image mostly works, but in one test I did it took about 10 minutes to pull).

-> The quay.io image mostly works, but in one test I did, it took about 10 minutes to pull.
+**Important:** In `kube-flannel-aliyun.yaml`, verify that net-conf.json's Network setting matches what you specified in kubeadm.conf for podSubnet.

 Next, follow parts of [this document](https://coreos.com/flannel/docs/latest/alicloud-vpc-backend.html), which curiously enough talks about how to run flannel without talking at all about kubernetes.
-The key parts are that you need to create user accounts that flannel can use, and then flannel needs those Aliyun credentials to change the VPC router's routing tables.
+The key parts are that you need to create user accounts that flannel can use (ID and secret), and then flannel needs those Aliyun credentials to change the VPC router's routing tables.

-Create the credentials according to the document.
-Then, add the following under `spec.template.spec.containers` (if there's an existing `env:` section, use it):
+Strangely, the Aliyun flannel config doesn't have a placeholder for account credentials, but the document above tells us where they should go.
+Add the following under `spec.template.spec.containers` (if there's an existing `env:` section, use it):

 ```
         env: